weliveindetail/blog/_posts/2017-07-17-notes-setup.markdown

 ### Use version-specific build directories

 The repository is large and rebuilding takes time.
 Switching between versions in the sources is likely to trigger long rebuilds.
-I usually have the sources checked out for each major version and a build directories for different configurations or purposes.
-To build your project against one of these, [use LLVM_DIR as shown below](#use-llvm_dir-to-specify-the-right-build).
+I usually have the sources checked out for each major version and build directories for each configuration or purpose.
+Use [LLVM_DIR as shown below](#use-llvm_dir-to-specify-the-right-build) to select against which one to build your project.

 <pre style="line-height: 1.125em;">
 ~/Develop